SaiKrishnaMohan7/Playground/k8s/README.md

 - LoadBalancer will give access to only one pod
 - Ingress is the new kid on the block
 - Is an extension of the NodePort service type
+- If on a cloud platform this service type can be leveraged to set up a load balancer on the cloud

 ##### Ingress